What The Weather Is Like In Regions With A Desert Climate And Why You Should Care

 Location

 They can also be found in temperate zones, often on the leeward side of high mountains.
 The Gobi Desert in Mongolia is an example of such a desert.
-Other regions with cold desert climates include the Karagiye Depression, Patagonian Desert, and the Great Basin Desert.
+Other regions with cold desert climates include the Karagiye Depression, the Patagonian Desert, and the Great Basin Desert.

 Weather

-To be classified as having a cold desert climate, an arid region must have a maximum annual temperature of 18° Celsius (64° Fahrenheit) or below and a yearly rainfall of no more than 200 millimeters (7.9 inches).
+To be classified as having a cold desert climate, an arid region must have a mean annual temperature of 18° Celsius (64° Fahrenheit) or below and a yearly rainfall of no more than 200 millimeters (7.9 inches).

 As the name suggests, the weather in a cold desert climate is cold and dry.
 It is characterized by relatively warm summers but also very cold winters, unlike areas experiencing hot desert climates.
 (Although even the summers may be cold).